kryzar/LoLaTeXcv/README.md

 ### Warnings

 - If you need more sophisticated sections, such as a complex employment history, I suggest you give [Trey Hunner's *curriculum vitae* class](https://github.com/treyhunner/resume) a try.
-- You should avoid jumping lines in `lltxHistory` — the alignments will be mediocre at best.
-If you find a better implementation of `lltxHistory`, that is one that would allow line jumps in the *item description* while still having the *Additional info* on the top right of the item, please contact me or make a pull request so you can contribute.
+- You should avoid jumping lines in `lltxDescription` — the alignments will be mediocre at best.
+If you find a better implementation of `lltxDescription`, that is one that would allow line jumps in the `Descriptive item.` while still having the *Additional info* on the top right of the item, please contact me or make a pull request so you can contribute.

 ## Authors
 - Antoine Hugounet : myself, creator of this repo.